keiji-imai/blog/content/projects/frc/index.md

 title: FIRST Robotics
 draft: False
 date: 2021-06-01
-description: "Building 125 lb robots"
+description: "Building a 125 lb robot that can climb monkey bars"
-summary: "Building 125 lb robots"
+summary: "Building a 125 lb robot that can climb monkey bars"
 ---

 # LigerBots